cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 ---

-Did you notice it was weird to pass the value of `page` as a string instead of as a number in the original code?
+This could be a good opportunity to practice using the `? :` conditional operator.
+Can you rewrite the code on lines 86–92 as a single statement?

 ---
 According to https://validator.w3.org/, there are errors in your `index.html`.
 Can you fix these errors?